 When hiring employees in Chile, establishing a subsidiary or branch office is not always the best route, as it’s often a lengthy and expensive process.
 Hiring via a Professional Employer Organization (PEO), or Employer of Record (EOR), is a faster and often more effective option – especially when starting up in a new country.

 Global PEO Services hires the employees on your behalf, legally contracting them through our subsidiary in accordance with Chile labor laws.
 As a result, the burden of compliance is on us and the employees can begin work for your company in a matter of days.
 PEOs/EORs provide you with a streamlined option for hiring employees, testing markets, and responding to growing business needs in Chile.
 With Global PEO Services, you get control without taking on legal entity liabilities, contractor risks, or sacrificing on talent or speed to market.

 Chile - Country Overview

 Chile is one of the stable and high-income economies in South America that offers a favorable investment climate for foreign companies.
 The domestic and foreign enterprises operate as equals in the country of which 60% GDP is generated through foreign trade (imports and exports).
-Chile was ranked 33 in its 2016 rankings of the Global Competitiveness Report, and it has retained the same position in 2017.
-The competitiveness rank places the country significantly above some of the Latin American giants such as Brazil (rank 80) and Argentina (rank 92).
+Chile’s openness to transparent regulatory environment, global trade and investment, and strong rule of law provide a sound foundation for economic dynamism.
+The Global Competitiveness Report places the country significantly above some of the Latin American giants such as Brazil and Argentina.
 A transparent regulatory system in Chile is further bolstered by secured property rights and provides commercial security to the private sector.